VectorInstitute/FairSense-AI/docs/documentation.md

-# **FairSense API Documentation**
+# **FairSense-AI API Documentation**

 ---
 ## **Introduction**

-FairSense is an AI-driven platform for detecting and analyzing bias in textual and visual content.
+FairSense-AI is an AI-driven platform for detecting and analyzing bias in textual and visual content.
 This document outlines the key functions and APIs provided by FairSense for integration and usage.
 We are releasing a multimodal bias detection toolkit

 ---